 - Doing the Work: Let’s not forget to actually do some tasks.

 - Reviewing: This is what experienced project managers would know as monitoring and controlling.

-- Managing Change: This again could happen at any point, but Cesar calls out the change management process.
+- Managing Change: This again could happen at any point, but Cesar calls out the

 - Lessons Learned: I’m glad this is included in the process.
 I don’t agree that it is a separate phase – more a continuous opportunity to improve throughout the project.
 Lessons learned is covered in detail in Chapter 17 which is very good, especially for novice project managers.
 It wil help you get into good habits from the start of your career.
 Cesar gives the example of his lessons learned document for work-based travel.
 I too have a travel checklist that covers what I need to do and pack before I leave the house, but not a lessons learned log.
 I supposed if I have one at all it’s in my head.
 He writes about learning not to pack running gear when going to conferences because there is no time to work out.
 That’s a lesson I really don’t need to learn, having never packed running gear on any work trip.

 - Check That Off: And we’re done.
 Project closed.